edemaine/fold/doc/spec.md

   `edges_vertices` as needed).
 * `vertices_faces`: For each vertex, an array of face IDs for the faces incident to the vertex.
-If the frame represents an orientable manifold, this list should be ordered counterclockwise around the vertex.
+If the frame represents an orientable manifold, this list should be ordered counterclockwise around the vertex (possibly repeating a face more than once).
+If the frame is a nonorientable manifold, this list shoudl be cyclicly ordered around the vertex (possibly repeating a vertex), and matching the cyclic order of `vertices_vertices` (if both are specified).
   In addition to the matching cyclic order, `vertices_vertices` and `vertices_faces` should align in start so that `vertices_faces[v][i]` contains vertices `vertices_vertices[v][i]` and